If you have relationship OCD, or ROCD, you may live with persistent unwanted thoughts about your bonds and loved ones.

 - a strong sense of responsibility for thoughts and actions

-If you have ROCD, situations that may trigger thoughts and behaviors include:
+If you have ROCD, situations that may trigger intrusive thoughts about your relationship include:

 - stressful events or transitions